-2000 pontiac sunfire 2.2 car was running great. shut it off, really hard to start. had to hold gas to floor, would chug for a few seconds then take off & run great.
-Now it turns over, smells like it is flooding, backfires a little thru intake after about
+2000 pontiac sunfire 2.2 car was running great.
+Shut it off, really hard to start.
+Had to hold gas to floor, would chug for a few seconds then take off & run great.
+Now it turns over, smells like it is flooding, backfires a little through intake.

-Went to start it this morning. turned car over, it tries to catch after about a minute of cranking, smells strongly of gasoline, back fires thru the intake, still wont run.
+Went to start it this morning.
+Turned car over, it tries to catch after about a minute of cranking, smells strongly of gasoline, back fires through the intake, still wont run.

 Check to make sure the fuel pressure regulator is working.
 It could be allowing too much pressure to the engine.
 Also, when it doesn't start, make sure you are getting spark to the plugs.